Plane-Symmetric Capillary Turbulence: Five-Wave Interactions: Simulation results

 Figure~\ref{fig5} shows the spatial spectrum of the restored shape of the surface $S_{\eta}(k)=\left\langle |\eta_k|^2\right\rangle_t$ averaged over time in the quasi-stationary regime of motion.
 One can see that the spectrum of surface perturbations is well described by a power-law in the wavenumber interval $k\in[10, 150]$, which is more than one decade.
 The spectrum exponent differs significantly from the classical Zakharov–Filonenko spectrum (\ref{ZF1}), obtained under the assumption of the dominant role of three-wave resonant interactions in isotropic capillary turbulence.
 At the same time, the simulation results are much better described by the analytical spectrum (\ref{5w1}) derived under the assumption of the dominant role of five-wave resonant interactions.
 It is also important to compare the calculated frequency spectrum in the developed wave turbulence regime with (\ref{5w2}).
 To do this, we performed a temporal Fourier transform of the surface shape.
 The calculated frequency spectrum $S_{\eta}(\omega)$ is shown in Figure~\ref{fig6}.
-Here, we see the same behavior as in the Figure~\ref{fig5}: the turbulence spectrum is far from the Zakharov-Filonenko spectrum (\ref{ZF2}), but agrees very well with the analytical estimate (\ref{5w2}).
-Thus, the calculated turbulence spectra are indeed in very good agreement with both the theoretical prediction of WTT and the experimental study \cite{Ricard21} carried out by Ricard and Falcon.
+Here we see the same behavior as in Figure~\ref{fig5}: the analytical estimate (\ref{5w2}) is closer to the calculated turbulence spectrum than the Zakharov-Filonenko spectrum (\ref{ZF2}).
+Thus, the obtained turbulence spectra demonstrate good agreement with both the theoretical predictions of WTT and the experimental results reported by Ricard and Falcon \cite{Ricard21}.